Maikxx/meesterproef-1819/README.md

 As far as the application structure that I set up myself, it falls into both Web App From Scratch and CSS To The Rescue, by creating a modular boilerplate with technologies such as [React](https://reactjs.org/), [SCSS](https://sass-lang.com/) and [BEM](http://getbem.com/).

 I also wanted to throw some things into the mix which might or might not fall into one of the courses, but which lead me to learning something new, so I went for them anyway.
-This includes mainly the use of a performant database like [PostgreSQL](https://www.postgresql.org/) to improve the performance of the application.
+This includes mainly the use of a performing database like [PostgreSQL](https://www.postgresql.org/) to improve the performance of the application.
 When talking about this with Laurens he also noted that you can fake performance on the client side as well, by having a global state system and using a _happy flow_.
 A really big goal for me was to render everything server side (with the help of [Next.js](https://nextjs.org/)), since I had never done that before and wanted to know more about it, however the more this gets pushed back, the less likely it will become that I will take on this goal during this project, due to the scale it already takes.